filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 Specifically, miners must have either at least `MIN_MINER_SIZE_STOR` of active power (i.e. storage power currently used in storage deals) or `MIN_MINER_SIZE_PERC` of the network's active storage power to participate in leader election.

 Miners smaller than this cannot mine blocks and earn block rewards in the network.
+Their power will not be counted as part of total network power.
 However, **it is important to note that such miners can still have their power faulted and be penalized accordingly**.
-In that sense, miners smaller than the minimum size cannot generate blocks but nonetheless help secure consensus.

 Accordingly, to bootstrap the network, the genesis block must include miners taking part in valid storage deals along with appropriate committed storage.